top of page

 -

 I really want to improve quickly, can I skip a level?If you really want to improve quickly, this is the worst thing to do!
 Skipping a level will mean you will miss essential components and skills that will allow you to progress.
 Just because you can keep up with a higher level doesn’t mean that you can skip the lower levels.
 What tends to happen is you can complete the moves but the feel, the energy and the lead and follow are off.
 This leads to development of bad habits which take longer to fix than if you learnt correctly in the first place!
 If you don’t develop those underlying skills it can be harder to move up further, and you may not be aware that you are not doing it correctly which can lead to injuries long term.
-Its great you want to improve quickly - home practice, attending socials, keeping a note book and private lessons are all great ways to learn faster!
+Its great you want to improve quickly - home practice, attending socials, keeping notes and private lessons are all great ways to learn faster!

 -